Fatherland (2026 film): Filming

-To recreate the Thomas Mann House in Los Angeles, set designers Marcel Sławiński and Katarzyna Sobańska studied blueprints, photos, and video footage of the home.
+To recreate the Thomas Mann House, production designers Marcel Sławiński and Katarzyna Sobańska visited the site itself and studied blueprints, photos, and video footage of the home.
 Furniture and props were sourced from Germany for authenticity.
 Pawlikowski also wanted the villa to be filled with books and art to emphasize "the quintessence of [Mann's] world: culture, literature, music."

-Costume designer Aleksandra Staszko, who had worked with Pawlikowski on Ida (2013) and Cold War (2018), recreated 1940s fashion for the film, which required her to emphasize the style differences between West and East Germany, as well as the United States.
+Costume designer Aleksandra Staszko, who had worked with Pawlikowski on Ida and Cold War, recreated 1940s fashion for the film, which required her to emphasize the style differences between West and East Germany, as well as the United States.
 While the costumes for the main characters were custom-made, costumes for extras were sourced from warehouses in Berlin, Łódź, and Warsaw.

-Music
+Post-production

-Marcin Masecki will score the film, having previously collaborated with Pawlikowski on Cold War (2018) and Muse (2025).
+The film was edited by Piotr Wójcik and the score was by Marcin Masecki.